How destination managers can nudge operators to improve sustainability

 3. Feature certified operators in marketing

-Set up the destination website and visitor guide to showcase businesses with sustainable certification or eco-feature: premium placement by default.
+• Set up the destination website and visitor guide to showcase businesses with sustainable certification or eco-features: premium placement by default.

-To be eligible for funding for infrastructure, the operator must show how sustainability is built in to their development.
+• To be eligible for funding for infrastructure, require that operators show how sustainability is built into their development.

 5. Prioritise supply to local government